turbot/steampipe-plugin-azure/docs/index.md

 If connection arguments are provided, they will always take precedence over [Azure SDK environment variables](https://github.com/Azure/azure-sdk-for-go/blob/main/documentation/new-version-quickstart.md#setting-environment-variables), and they are tried in the below order:

-### Client Secret Credentials: Azure AD Application ID and Secret.
+### Client Secret Credentials

+You may specify the tenant ID, subscription ID, client ID, and client secret to authenticate:

-- `tenant_id`: Specifies the Tenant to which to authenticate.
+- `tenant_id`: Specify the tenant to authenticate with.
+- `subscription_id`: Specify the subscription to query.
-- `client_id`: Specifies the app client ID to use.
+- `client_id`: Specify the app client ID to use.
-- `client_secret`: Specifies the app secret to use.
+- `client_secret`: Specify the app secret to use.
-- `subscription_id`: Specifies the subscription to connect to.

 ```hcl
 connection "azure_via_sp_secret" {